frdedynamics/robotics-lab-documentation/source/texts/ros1.rst

       source devel/setup.bash

-   Note that in general, the following packages are available for the Turtlebots, depending on your exact model and needs:
+   Note that in general, the following packages are available for the Turtlebots (TB) and Open Manipulator (OM), depending on your exact model and needs:

    * OM+TB3: https://github.com/ROBOTIS-GIT/open_manipulator_with_tb3
    * OM: https://github.com/ROBOTIS-GIT/open_manipulator and https://github.com/ROBOTIS-GIT/open_manipulator_simulations